 Ingredient Notes:

-- Certified Gluten Free Oats - There are a few brands that make certified gluten free oats.
-I like Bob's Red Mill (look for the big GF label) and Quaker GF Oats.
-Note there is some discrepancy over Trader Joe's gluten free oats because some testing showed they have more than 20 ppm gluten.
-I have been avoiding Trader Joe's oats until this is cleared up.
+- Gluten Free Oats – There are a few brands that make certified gluten free oats.
+I like Bob’s Red Mill (look for the big GF label) and Quaker GF Oats.
+Note that there is some discrepancy between Trader Joe’s gluten-free oats because some testing has shown that they contain more than 20 ppm of gluten.
+I have been avoiding Trader Joe’s oats until this is cleared up.

-- Gluten Free Flour Blend - I tested this recipe with King Arthur Measure For Measure and Pamela's Gluten Free All Purpose Flour.
+- Gluten Free Flour Blend – I tested this recipe with King Arthur Measure For Measure and Pamela’s All Purpose Flour.
 Other brands should work, but I have not tested them.

 - Baking Powder - I recommend aluminum-free.